dineshkummarc/rlayte.github.com/_posts/2011-02-01-flash-and-javascript.md

 ### Where's my IDE?

-Language issues aside, the most common complaint is that there aren’t any good IDEs.
+Language issues aside, the most common complaint is that there aren't any good IDEs.
 The main reason for this is again due to dynamic typing because IDEs aren't able to do a lot of the things that make them useful without a static type system.

 The other reason is dynamic typing offers the advantage of being more concise - making a full blown IDE unnecessary.
 Simple text-editors are generally favoured - my choice is [vim](http://code.google.com/p/macvim/), [textmate](http://macromates.com/) is also good.